Nitemice/MarvelMailer/README.md

 ## Config File Format

-A config file is required to specify various necessary operation information.
+A config file is required to specify various necessary operational information.
 It should match the following basic structure:

 ```json